Kayos113/MultipleDeckAPI/README.md

 ## RESTful routes:
 ### "/decks"
-*GET*: retrieves the entire deck object, including _id and title.
+*GET*: retrieves all deck objects at once.
 *POST*: creates a new deck.
 The deck title is set by the body passing a value for title through the request. (req.body.title)
 *DELETE*: clears out all deck objects.
 CANNOT BE UNDONE, YOU WILL LOSE ALL DECKS AND CARDS

 ### "/decks/:customDeckName"
-*GET*: retrieves the array of card objects contained with the deck titled the custom deck name in the route
+*GET*: retrieves the deck item with the deck titled the custom deck named in the route
 *POST*: Adds a new card object to the custom deck that is called in the route request.
 Populates the card object with cardTitle and cardContent from the request body (req.body.cardTitle, req.body.cardContent)
 *DELETE*: Clears all of the cards from the custom deck specified in the route request.
 YOU WILL LOSE ALL CARDS IN THIS DECK, CANNOT BE UNDONE